Formula Ford: Australian Formula Ford Series

 The Australian Formula Ford Series is an Australian motor racing competition for Formula Ford racing cars.
 It has been held annually since 1970, originally as a national series and from 1993 to 2013 as the Australian Formula Ford Championship.
 The control engine was changed from the first-generation Kent engine to the third-generation Mazda-sourced Ford Duratec engine in 2006.
 In 2014 the championship was downgraded to a national series with Duratec-engined cars and Kent-engined cars both eligible to compete alongside each other.
 Currently, the winner wins a ticket to a scouting combine for INDYCAR at the end of the calendar year.

-U.S. F2000 National Championship
+USF2000 Championship

-The U.S. F2000 National Championship powered by Mazda is an American racing series using the American variation of the Formula Ford formula, Formula Ford 2000, that resumed operation for the 2010 season.
-It is sanctioned by IndyCar, and is a part of The Mazda Road to Indy.
+The USF2000 Championship is an American racing series using the American variation of the Formula Ford formula, Formula Ford 2000, that resumed operation for the 2010 season.
+It is sanctioned by the United States Auto Club, and is a part of Road to Indy.

 F1600 Championship Series

 The F1600 Championship Series was created by the SCCA in 2011.
 The series is organized by Formula Race Promotions, the same organization which organizes the F2000 Championship Series.
-The class operates under the same rules as the SCCA Formula F. Therefore, many drivers from the local club racing scene make their appearance in the national series.
+The class operates under the same rules as the SCCA Formula F, with both the Ford Kent and Honda L15A7 engines permitted.
+Therefore, many drivers from the local club racing scene make their appearance in the national series.